micaelenmiranda/sanity-studio-example/README.md

 # Sanity studio example
-A simple example of schemas in Sanity studio
+An example of schemas in Sanity studio